canonical/k8s-snap/docs/src/snap/howto/epa.md

 The content starts with the setup of the environment (including steps for using [MAAS][MAAS]).
 Then the setup of {{product}}, including the Multus & SR-IOV/DPDK networking components.
 Finally, the steps needed to test every EPA feature:
-HugePages, Real-time Kernel, CPU Pinning / Numa Topology Awareness and SR-IOV/DPDK.
+HugePages, Real-time Kernel, CPU Pinning / NUMA Topology Awareness and SR-IOV/DPDK.

 ## What you'll need